Five years since their last batch, 2015 marks the return of 8 Films to Die For, now with a new partnership with 20th Century Fox Home Entertainment!

 Starring: Rebekah Kennedy, Ellis Greer, Dan Creed

-Somewhere deep in the woods is a maniac offing people with an mean meat cleaver; as the guests dwindle down in number, who is to blame and who will be left alive at the end?
+Somewhere deep in the woods is a maniac offing people with a mean meat cleaver; as the guests dwindle down in number, who is to blame and who will be left alive in the end?

-With this, Bastard may sound like your standard slasher fodder but it offered something that's normally lost among recent releases and that would be characterisation; each couple was fleshed out from the very beginning of the film, focusing on their plights and struggles as they plan ahead a better future for themselves.
-The thing however was that none of the casts is what they seem, even for those who have shown their flaws the moment they were introduced as their imperfections layered them enough to keep themselves interesting even if there is a chance you don't feel like rooting for them.
+With this, Bastard may sound like your standard slasher fodder but it offered something that's normally lost among recent releases and that would be characterization; each couple fleshed out from the very beginning of the film, focusing on their plights and struggles as they plan ahead a better future for themselves.
+The thing, however, is that none of the casts is who they seem, even those who have shown their flaws the moment they're introduced as their imperfections layered them enough to keep themselves interesting even if there is a chance you don't feel like rooting for them.

-This is, unfortunately, where the flaw of the film lingered from; the moment Bastard finally reaches its climax and had the killer stalk and murder these characters, they were reduced to plain meat and most of their deaths came rather quick and easy.
+This is, unfortunately, where the flaw of the film lingers from; the moment Bastard finally reaches its climax and has the killer stalk and murder these characters, they are reduced to plain meat and most of their deaths came rather quick and easy.
 (And, ironically, the goriest kill happened to a random throwaway couple) I don't normally have any problem with this but after all that build-up, I expected these guys to have a fighting chance and not have all of that development thrown out of the window in the next minute.

-Apart from these flaws, there were also some bits of comedic elements that felt a bit forced and out of place considering how character and story-heavy the plot was.
-Thankfully, there were just bits of this and the rest of act played as straight as any serious slasher could and the overall experience was a rocky yet beautifully insane bodycounter that looks, sounds, and feels grand with a slight influence from 70s/80s exploitation film that's made obvious with its opening and ending credits.
+Apart from these flaws, there are bits of comedic elements that felt a bit forced and out of place considering how character and story-heavy the plot is.
+Thankfully, these are just tiny tidbits and the rest of act plays as straight as any serious slasher could and the overall experience is a rocky yet beautifully insane bodycounter that looks, sounds, and feels grand with a slight influence from 70s/80s exploitation film, made obvious with its opening and ending credits.